The Complete Guide to Adding Context to Strings.

 Clicking on the icon will allow you to view the mapping under the context tab in the editor as seen below:

 Clicking on the screenshot in the screenshot list will open up the mapping.
 Note a string can be associated with multiple screenshots.
-This feature requires the advanced plan and up.
+This feature requires the premium plan and up.

 Visual Context For Web Applications (Context For Files):